Explore over 300 member properties ranging from the smallest New England country inns to the most exclusive hotels and resorts, state by state.

-We designed this itinerary with suggestions on how you can experience the diverse nature of the region.
+We designed this self driving tour itinerary with suggestions on how you can experience the diverse nature of the region.
 If the idea of driving to a different place to stay each night doesn't appeal to you, we've got a plan that allows you to explore the region at a leisurely pace.

 Note: if this is your first visit, we recommend at least a three night stay in Boston.
 For the repeat visitor, there are plenty of favorite spots to revisit.
 Spend a few nights to reacquaint yourself with the city of Beantown!
 If your travels have you arriving at Boston Logan Airport in the late afternoon or early evening, we recommend staying the night in the city.
 If you arrive in the early afternoon, you could head straight from the airport to your first stop.
 There are a variety of ways to get into the center of Boston, including public bus, subway and taxi.
 If you're ready to begin your New England journey, prepare for an approximately 1-1/2 hour drive north to the Ogunquit, ME area.
 This area provides an excellent base for you to explore the southern Maine and New Hampshire coastline.
 Places to stay in Boston Places to stay in Southern Maine